AnnabelleGillet/CategoryTheoryForArchitectures/README.md

-# CategoryTheoryForArchitectures
+# Category Theory for Architectures
-Use of the category theory to formalize architectures.
+These documents demonstrate how to use the category theory to formalize architectures.

+## Formalization of properties
+This document relates the formalization of properties, and study their conservation in a composition of components.
+It leverages mechanisms of functors, power sets, preorder and product of categories.